johe123qwe/github-trending/README.md

 ## Java

+* 【2023-06-17】[dingodb / dingo](https://github.com/dingodb/dingo) - A multi-modal vector database that supports upserts and vector queries using unified SQL (MySQL-Compatible) on structured and unstructured data, while meeting the requirements of high concurrency and ultra-low latency.
 * 【2023-06-16】[horoc / treetops](https://github.com/horoc/treetops) - Fast LightGBM tree model interference Java library which is based on ASM dynamic code generation framework.
 * 【2023-06-15】[deepjavalibrary / djl](https://github.com/deepjavalibrary/djl) - An Engine-Agnostic Deep Learning Framework in Java
 * 【2023-06-15】[deeplearning4j / deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - Suite of tools for deploying and training deep learning models using the JVM.
 Highlights include model import for keras, tensorflow, and onnx/pytorch, a modular and tiny c++ library for running math code and a java based math library on top of the core c++ library.
 Also includes samediff: a pytorch/tensorflow like library for running deep learni…